I was at a late-summer weekly car show and I saw something I rarely see at most car shows.

 Land yachts are always met with the standard jokes—you need tugboats to move them around a parking lot; they take up two time zones in front of your house; they’re the default vehicle for every car chase ever done on the Rockford Files or they’re only good for demolition derbies.
 That attitude explains why you couldn’t give away a giant 70s Sedan at most auctions but lately that tune has changed.

-This car show had the typical fleet of tri-five Chevys but it also had a giant ’74 Imperial two-door hardtop.
+This car show had the typical fleet of tri-five Chevys but it also had a giant ’78 New Yorker two-door hardtop.
 This was a parade float with leather seats and every option you could buy during the President Gerald Ford era.

 The seats looked more like couches than passenger car seats so if you ever became homeless this Imperial would get you through those rough times.

 There was a big ’78 Lincoln Town Coupe there too.
 It wore its upper-end status like a badge even though its best days disappeared around the same time the disco era crashed and Three’s Company plummeted from the number one spot in the TV ratings.

 These Lincolns always had road presence—if you don’t believe that you never lived in the 70s when you’d routinely have one in your rear view crowding you at 80 miles per hour on a freeway—inches from your back bumper.

 The show also had a ’68 Cadillac Eldorado beside the Lincoln and this monster was much rarer than its neighbor.
 Eldorados were the Cadillac answer to the Olds Toronado so this car was bigger and more powerful because Caddys were a rung or two up on a mere Oldsmobile .

 They were massive and front-wheel drive so they were the opposite of the Honda Civic in terms of size, attitude and parking ease but the upside is you could probably fit a Civic in the trunk instead of a spare tire.